Technical Drafting Contest Information

 REMOVAL OF COMPUTERS

 Students and instructors should stay away from the contest area during the judging, as this distracts the judges and lengthens the judging process.
-Chairmen typically will want to brief contestants and advisors following the judging process.
-The information obtained at this informal meeting in or adjacent to the contest area may prove to be very helpful and contestants and advisors are urged to attend.
+Chairmen typically will want to brief contestants and advisers following the judging process.
+The information obtained at this informal meeting in or adjacent to the contest area may prove to be very helpful and contestants and advisers are urged to attend.

-As agreed at August Conference each instructor is requested to secure a minimum of $50 in prizes for each student that you bring to the State SkillsUSA Championships.
-Please contact your Awards Chairman for details and to let him/her know of industry awards you have secured.
+INDUSTRY AWARDS As agreed at Summer Conference each instructor is requested to secure a minimum of $50 in prizes for each student that you bring to the State SkillsUSA Championships.
+Please contact your Jeremiah Cook, Francis Tuttle-Reno for details and to let him/her know of industry awards you have secured.
 I know many of you have already been hard at work securing the awards.
 These awards should be labeled with the name, address, and contact person for the donating industry so that the contestant they are awarded to can send an appropriate expression of his or her appreciation.

 CONTEST DESCRIPTION AND SCORING